Jurassic Pouch Part I: The Invaders

 “OK, Jo.
 Great, thank you so much for coming.
 Let’s hit Baggage Claim and head to the Ranch.”

 The scientist and the astronaut loaded up a robot autocart with the considerable pile of cargo that had accompanied Jo through the upper atmosphere.
-The sliding doors opened to the soup of south Texas air.
-Jo inhaled the alien atmosphere, salted by a faint bouquet of petrochemicals.
+The sliding doors opened and Jo inhaled the first breath of Texas air.
+The faint bouquet of petrochemicals reminded Jo of hot and sour soup.

 The autocart followed Jo and MaryLiz through the parking lot with an occasional beeping peace-cry.
 The sun was sunk low in the western sky.
-“I left Melbourne at noon….” said Jo.
+“I left Melbourne at two AM….” said Jo.

 Jo was direct.
-“It was getting towards midnight when I left Melbourne.
+“Yes.
 They told me not to eat before I flew, and I couldn’t spare the launch mass of a sandwich.”

 “OK, Food options.
 There’s SustainaMart, in Sustainaville, on South Padre.
-But If you can hold out fifteen minutes till we get to the ranch, a welcome feast awaits.”
+But If you can hold out fifteen minutes till we get to the ranch, home cooked breakfast awaits.”

 “I’m sure I’ll enjoy it.”
-Jo fell silent: the scientist was looking out the window at the scrubby grassland scrolling by.
+Jo fell silent: the scientist was looking out the window at the scrub brush and grassland scrolling by.
+The Rio Grande Valley.
+Why here?

-There was no good way to broach the subject.
+Bender broke the silence.
 “Any thoughts so far on our ‘situation’?”
 MaryLiz raised her index fingers from the steering wheel to make air quotes around the word.

 “After dinner talk.
-I want to see Frances’ presentation first, although the redacted report certainly got my attention.”
+I want to see Frances’ presentation first.”

 “Yes, of course.”
 MaryLiz glanced towards the back seat of the car.
+A dense mist of Texas humidity condensed around some of Jo’s bags.
 “You’re packing some fancy kit.
-Medical placard, bio-seal, active cryo.
+Medical placard, bio-seal, passive cryo, liquid N2.
 Someone’s taking our little discovery seriously.”

 “Yes, all that and a bag of crisps.”